-- 1. Public Comment will be held at the end of the meeting prior to council comments. - 2.
+- 1. Public Comment for matters not on the agenda will be held at the beginning of each regular meeting. - 2.
 Consent Calendar items removed for discussion - a.
 Members, the city manager, or other charter officers may request that any matter be removed from the Consent Calendar. - b.
 All matters remaining on the Consent Calendar shall be approved by a single action, such single action to have the legal effect of individual action on each matter.